I Thought I Had It All…Til I Found Myself Carrying It All.

 💔 The Grief Beneath It All

-The grief is complicated because you’re not only grieving a relationship—you’re grieving the life you thought you were building.
+The grief is complicated because you are not only grieving a relationship—you are grieving the partnership and the life you thought you were building together.

 Some days I felt hurt and angry.